 A Newborn Care Specialist is a non-medical person who specializes in newborn care.
 They assist parents in their homes for a few weeks to months after returning from the hospital.
 They provide support and education to the parents and often sleep train babies before leaving the family’s home.
 A Newborn Care Specialist can also provide you support in feeding (breast or bottle), circumcision, umbilical cord care, swaddling, and other baby-related areas.

 The Night Nurse

-A night nurse is generally going to be a RN or Peds RN who works a with family in their home to care for their newborn or young child.
+A night nurse is generally going to be an RN or Peds RN who works with a family in their home to care for their newborn or young child.
 Their background is only medical and they generally do not have any sleep training knowledge.

-So, if your baby has continuous medical needs once that leave the hospital, a night nurse may be a great option for you.
-Will set up and follow a schedule but many are not sleep trainers.
+So, if your baby has continuous medical needs once they leave the hospital, a night nurse may be a great option for you.
+Will set up and follow a schedule but many are not sleep consultants.

 The Baby Nurse